RhymeForge ยท Word page

 Perfect rhymes

-Every time I write repetition, the next line wants abolition.
+Every time I write repetition, the next line wants definition.

 Family rhymes